1. Help Center

 Guide to Voice Cues

-Use Voice Cues to fine-tune your avatar’s audio performance.
+Use Voice Cues to fine-tune your voice's audio performance.

-Please note that because these features are in Beta, we cannot guarantee a consistent voice experience from one avatar to another.
-We recommend only using it for projects you won’t need to edit in the future.
+Just so you know, because these features are in Beta, we cannot promise a consistent voice experience from one voice to another.
+We recommend only using it for projects you won't need to edit in the future.

 In this article: